 Retention.
 To attract, retain and motivate our team members, we seek to provide an environment that rewards entrepreneurial initiative, thought leadership and performance.
-During the twelve months ended March 31, 2016, we experienced voluntary team member attrition at a rate of 13.3% and involuntary team member attrition at a rate of 3.4%.
+During the twelve months ended March 31, 2017, we experienced voluntary team member attrition at a rate of 14.5% and involuntary team member attrition at a rate of 12.9%, which includes 8.5% related to implementation of certain cost saving and restructuring initiatives.
 We remain committed to improving and sustaining our voluntary attrition levels consistent with our long-term stated goals.
 We define attrition as the ratio of the number of team members who have left us during a defined period to the total number of team members that were on our payroll at the end of the period.
 Our human resources team, working with our business units, proactively manages voluntary team member attrition by addressing many factors that improve retention, including:

-- providing team members with opportunities to handle challenging technical and organizational problems and learn our platforming approach - providing team members with clear career paths, rotation opportunities across clients and domains and opportunities to advance rapidly - providing team members opportunities to interact with our clients and help shape their IT strategy and solutions - creating a strong peer group work environment that pushes our team members to succeed - creating a climate where there is a free exchange of ideas cutting across organizational hierarchy - creating a family-oriented work environment that is fun and engaging - recognizing team performance through highly-visible team recognition awards
+- providing team members with opportunities to handle challenging technical and organizational problems and learn our platforming approach - providing team members with clear career paths, rotation opportunities across clients and domains and opportunities to advance rapidly - providing team members opportunities to interact with our clients and help shape their IT strategy and solutions - creating a strong peer group work environment that pushes our team members to succeed - creating a climate where there is a free exchange of ideas cutting across organizational hierarchy

+- creating a family-oriented work environment that is fun and engaging - recognizing team performance through highly-visible team recognition awards

-At March 31, 2016, we had 18,226 team members worldwide.
+At March 31, 2017, we had 17,750 team members worldwide.
 We also engage outside contractors from time to time to supplement our services on an as needed basis.
 None of our team members are covered by a collective bargaining agreement or represented by a labor union.
 We consider our relations with our team members to be good.